General Winfield Scott Medallions

 Noncommissioned Officers must have successfully performed or are currently serving as a company first sergeant or higher position over a period of at least 1-year.

 The Gold General Winfield Scott Medallion is the most prestigious and of the the highest order of the three awards.
-Gold level nominations will be boarded by the Civil Affairs Association twice a year during board meeting events.

 The Gold medallion is awarded to the most distinguished member(s) of the Regiment who have contributed to the career field and function of Civil Affairs in support of national defense, and should be recognized as a lifetime achievement award.